-At the heart of your personal talent philosophy is the question of whether you believe that anyone who we prefer to have lunch to which idea we liked best at the team meeting.
+1. Ranking creates data that enables, but doesn't force, a decision compare alternatives.
+We create hierarchies that range from where we prefer to have lunch to which idea we liked best at the team meeting.
 Ranking reflects the reality that we have standards for nearly every choice we make - from the detergent we use to the friends we keep.
 We make those choices largely at a subconscious level, never really understanding that we're always comparing things against our personal standards.